temporalio/proposals/php/php-rr-sdk.md

 }
 ```

+> PHP 8 annotations or alternative registration methods possible as well.

 ### Process Isolation
 Activity handler will stay in memory permanently, only the context will change.
 Such an approach will reduce bootload
 overhead and memory consumption.
 Only one activity can be executed in worker at moment of time to keep PHP share nothing